liemqt77/liemqt77/README.md

 ## ✨ About Me
 - Always curious, always learning.
-- Not afraid to start small — every expert was once a beginner.
+- Not afraid to start small, every expert was once a beginner.
 - No social media, just GitHub and a desire to get better.

 > "I am just normal people."